|

 Northeastern Ohio Universities College of Medicine, Rootstown, OH, USA

-Studies of gene expression
+Studies of gene

-that their RNA, collected and pooled for analysis, often
+the fact that their RNA, collected and pooled for analysis, often

 represents a wide variety of composite cells distinct in individual

 phenotype, age, and state of maturation.
-Laser capture
+Laser capture microdissection

-such heterogeneity.
+heterogeneity.
 As a result, this approach can yield RNA that is

-particular to a subset of cells comprising the total cell
+particular to a subset of cells comprising the total cell population of

-the gene expression analysis of the cartilaginous
+expression analysis of the cartilaginous epiphyseal growth plate of

-epiphyseal growth plate of normal newborn mice.
-The methodology
+normal newborn mice.
+The methodology utilized for this purpose has been

-utilized for this purpose has been coupled with real-time quantitative
+coupled with real-time quantitative reverse transcriptase-polymerase

-reverse transcriptase-polymerase chain reaction (QRT-PCR) to quantitate
+chain reaction (QRT-PCR) to quantitate the expression of certain genes

-development and calcification.
-In this paper, the approaches used for
+involved in growth plate development and calcification.
+In this paper,

-and purifying RNA from phenotypically specific
+the approaches used for isolating and purifying RNA from phenotypically

-and compare both qualitative and quantitative RT-PCR
+and illustrate and compare both qualitative and quantitative RT-PCR

 results.
 The technique will hopefully serve as a guide for the further